Shawn1800/FOCUSTODAY/README.md

 ## Overview

-FOCUSTODAY is a productivity application designed with one clear purpose: to help you accomplish your most important tasks before the day ends.
+FOCUSTODAY is an Android productivity application designed with one clear purpose: to help you accomplish your most important tasks before the day ends.
 With a real-time countdown showing exactly how many hours remain in your day, FOCUSTODAY creates a gentle sense of urgency that encourages completion of what truly matters.

 ## Key Features